User Inactivity Detection and Handling¶

 The timer is set in minutes and may vary by up to one minute.
 If there is no end user input, the timer will expire after the specified time.
 If an end user input is received before the timeout, the timer will automatically reset and start from the beginning.

-Set the Go to Node to return to the Handover To Agent Node.
-This moves the entrypoint directly above the Lookup node, allowing the Flow to execute the correct Lookup child branch based on incoming events.
+Set the Go To Node to return to the Lookup Node.
+This moves the entrypoint to the Lookup node, allowing the Flow to execute the correct Lookup child branch based on incoming events.

 Set up If Node¶

 An example of how detected inactivity could be handled is explained here: